cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 Watch your c2c packets with tcpdump

 ## Assumptions
-- You have a CF deployed
+- You have a CF deployed with at least 2 diego cells
 - You have two [proxy](https://github.com/cloudfoundry/cf-networking-release/tree/develop/src/example-apps/proxy) apps pushed and called appA and appB
 - There are no c2c network policies